daeken/Benjen/daeken.com/entries/python-marshal-format.md

-#title Python Marshal Format
+title: Python Marshal Format
-#date 2010-02-20
+date: 2010-02-20

 Earlier this week, I had to deal with some files in Python's marshal format (some `.pyc` files, specifically) in Ruby and discovered that the details of this format aren't documented.
 Since it's meant to be purely internal, the Python team has decided not to document it in any way.